yui-mhcp/text_to_speech/README.md

 The idea behind these tricks is that the only *speaker-specific* part is the `DecoderCell` so we can make other parts non-trainable to force it to learn this specific part

 \* Note that I also implemented it when models do not have the same number of layers

+## Known issue

+The `get_audio_file()`, returning the audio file associated to the given text, does not process the text while the mapping is saved based on the processed text.
+It means that if your text is not equal to the processed text, it will return `None`.

 ## Contacts and licence